 Students enrolled in the Associate in Science degree program in Health Information Technology (HIT) must enroll in this workshop prior to enrolling in HIT 298 HIT Professional Practice Experience (PPE).
-Students must secure required clearances necessary for PPE placement.
+Students seeking an off-site internship must secure required clearances necessary for PPE placement.
 Behavioral and academic expectations are discussed in order to prepare students for a successful Professional Practice Experience.
+Students completing an applied project as part of the PPE course are exempt from this workshop.
 Students who reside outside of the Commonwealth of Pennsylvania must satisfy the requirements of the PPE through successful completion of an applied project.